Art Units 1 and 2

 What skills do you develop?

-The following text book is highly recommended for these units:
+The following text book is optional for these units:

 All students will need to purchase a visual diary to show the art process in the development of the ideas.
 The most commonly used sizes are A3 or A4.
 This will depend on personal preference.
 Basic materials should also include graphite pencils for drawing and sketching ideas.